Do you suffer from physical pain relating to your writing life?

 Writing is not a physically healthy job, but if you want a long-term writing career, then you need to look after your body.

-I've been through my own pain journey over the last six years.
+I've been through my own pain journey over the last decade.
 I used to get crippling migraines that sent me to a dark room, and back pain so bad that I couldn't sleep, as well as stress levels so high that I wasn't able to breathe normally.

 Now, my back pain, migraines and RSI have almost gone completely, and I manage my writing life in a far healthier way than ever before.
 I share my personal journey and insights with you in this book.